ramzyraz/ratestask/README.md

 poetry run flask run
 ```

-If you're on Linux or Mac, you can also use `Gunicorn` to start your app:
+If you're on Linux or Mac, you can also use `gunicorn` to start your app:

 ```
 poetry run gunicorn --bind 0.0.0.0:5000 app.main:app